nelvadas/ansible-role-test-with-docker/README.md

 you run the playbook earlier on your localhost.

-# Create a test structrue
+# Create a test folder structrue
 Each role created with galaxy has a default *tests* folder. create a test.yml file inside the test folder. we are going to leverage the roles/helloworld/tests/test.yml to perform a basic Ansible test.
-## Reference tested roles
+## Reference the role to be tested and its dependencies
 The test.yml playbook is intended to test the helloworld role, so in the role subfolder, instead of recreating the entire helloword structure, we are going to create a symbolic link to the existing one Do the same for the dependent docker_provision role